gabbyvaillant/downscaling/README.md

 #This will install the correct version of dl4ds
 pip install .

 ```
-If you get an error mentioning that catopy could not be installed do the following:
+If you get an error mentioning that cartopy could not be installed do the following:

 ```bash
 conda install -c conda-forge cartopy

 ```

 Then try to reinstall dl4ds again.

 3. Run downscaling model for Temperature on the NYC Tristate area